Subscribe

 Test automation engineer

-• Design a test automation ecosystem
+• Designs a test automation ecosystem

 A test automation engineer is there to help you test faster and better.
-To enable that, they develop test automation scripts — small programs that provide reliable and continuous feedback on application quality without any human involvement.
+To enable that, they develop test automation scripts—small programs that provide reliable and continuous feedback on application quality without any human involvement.

-A skilled test automation engineer would help you choose which parts of an application are good candidates for automation and what’s better to be tested manually.
+A skilled test automation engineer would help you choose which parts of an application are suitable candidates for automation and what’s better to be tested manually.
 They would also design a test automation ecosystem that is easy to maintain and update.
 Finally, they’ll make sure that your test automation initiative generates as much value as possible at a reasonable cost.

 DevOps engineer